pd3v/line/README.md

 **To scramble:**

-// scrambles notes within each rhythmic part and rhytmic struct
+// scrambles notes within each rhythmic part and rhythmic struct

 `s`